 In 2014 Patrick was awarded a Fulbright Peabody Scholarship to conduct research as a Visiting Scholar at New York University.
-This project comprises a two year comparative ethnographic study exploring aspiration and imagined futures in urban public/state schools in NYC and London.
-This project is also connected to Patrick’s research project with Professor Graham Butt exploring aspiration and imagined futures in rural and urban contexts in the UK.
+This project comprised a two year comparative ethnographic study exploring aspiration and imagined futures in urban public/state schools in NYC and London.
+Find out more at the project blog.

 Prior to joining Oxford Brookes Patrick was a College Lecturer in Social Anthropology at the University of Oxford (St. Hugh’s College), and a researcher in the Oxford University Department of Education working on a range of projects related to aspiration and social identity.
 He was also coordinator for qualitative research methods training for the Social Sciences Division at Oxford University.
 Patrick studied United States and Latin American Studies at King’s College, London as an undergraduate before migrating to Oxford for postgraduate study (MSc Social Anthropology, 2005; PGCE English, 2006; DPhil Education, 2011).